 In addition, you can run paid ad campaigns on social channels like LinkedIn, Instagram, etc. to promote your content.
-When used intentionally, social media is a powerful tool with limitless possibilities for engaging and connecting with potential leads and expanding your reach.
+Social media is a powerful tool when used intentionally or if you hire some of the top media buying companies, it will open limitless possibilities for engaging and connecting with potential leads and expanding your reach.

 Discover more about paid social media strategies!

 Ready to give inbound marketing a go?

 Outbound marketing still has its place in your marketing arsenal, but inbound marketing is taking over as the predominant approach that prospects prefer.
 It’s time to make the switch!